0xcert/framework/docs/api/ethereum.md

 ### getInstance(options)

-A static class `function` that returns a new instance of the MetamaskProvider class (allias for `new MetamaskProvider`).
+A static class `function` that returns a new instance of the MetamaskProvider class (alias for `new MetamaskProvider`).

 **Arguments**